adamsilver/adamsilver.io-jekyll/_posts/2015-06-22-the-disadvantages-of-javascript-polyfills.md

 > &ldquo;For the case of simply "begetting" an object that inherits prototypically from another, this **should** work fine across legacy engines.&rdquo;

+Emphasis mine.
 The word *should* doesn't instill confidence.
-We should build atop of reliable foundations.
-We are only as good as our lowest level functions.
+We should, of course, build atop of reliable foundations&mdash;we are only as good as our lowest level functions.
 It continues:

 > &ldquo;The second argument is passed to Object.defineProperties which will **probably fail either silently or with extreme prejudice**.&rdquo;